mmistakes/minimal-mistakes/docs/_docs/18-history.md

 - Add toggleable table of contents via YAML Front Matter.
 Note: `toc` helper include will be deprecated in next major version. [#1222](https://github.com/mmistakes/minimal-mistakes/issues/1222)
 - Refactor seo.html include to DRY-up page image handling.
 - Add support for setting what image is used by OpenGraph and Twitter via `page.header.og_image`. [#1316](https://github.com/mmistakes/minimal-mistakes/issues/1316)
+- Fix the spelling of some product names in the author profile. [#1328](https://github.com/mmistakes/minimal-mistakes/pull/1328)

 ### Bug Fixes